agama-project/agama-project.github.io/docs/user/guides/self-update.md

 A custom self-update repository can be used with the `inst.self_update=<URL>` boot option.
 In this case the SCC step is skipped and the specified repository is directly used as the self-update source.
-When using a custom repository you might need to use some less strict security checks, see the security section below.
+When using a custom repository you might need to use some less strict security checks.
+See the security section below.

 ## RMT